 David F. O’Connor is one of the founding partners in Roy O’Connor LLP.
 Prior to founding the firm, David was a partner in a large national law firm in Canada.
 His practice is now focused on, and essentially split between, corporate/commercial/shareholder litigation and class action litigation.

 David has been recognized by Benchmark Canada (the guide to Canada’s leading litigators) as a litigation star in class actions and commercial litigation every year since Benchmark’s arrival in Canada (2012), with peer praise and respect for his “prowess” in both areas.
 In the most recent 2016 list of Benchmark Canada litigation stars, David was noted as one of the 50 litigators in Ontario who were awarded an additional “Honourable Mention”.
 David was named as one of the finalists for the Top 25 Most Influential Lawyers in Canada in 2015 and again in 2016, as nominated in Canadian Lawyer magazine.
 He was also recognized as a finalist for the Benchmark Canada national award for Class Action Litigator of the Year (2015).
 He is ranked in the Chambers Guide to Canada’s Leading Lawyers in the area of Class Actions.
 David is also a Lexpert® ranked leading class action litigator.
 In 2006, he was first recognized by Lexpert® as a finalist for the top 40 under 40 ranking in Canada.
 David and his partners were previously featured in the Canadian Bar Association National Magazine and recognized as one of the best class action firms in the country, with an undeniable track record for excellence.
-At the same time, David and his partners were further recognized as a stellar example of lawyers making a difference.
+At the same time, David and his partners were further recognized as a stellar example of lawyers making a difference